Using .Where()

 )

-Apply only to pt Values¶
+Apply only to pt Values

-The following code applies the pt cut only before the pt .Select() operator.
-This means that only pt values will be from only cut jets, eta and phi will be from all jets.
+The following code applies the pt cut only before the pt Select() operator.
+As a result, only the pt values come from cut jets, while eta and phi come from all jets.

 query = FuncADLQueryPHYSLITE()